cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 - 2020 April 30: Switch to `Any`
 - 2020 May 14: Describe public key encoding
 - 2020 June 08: Store `TxBody` and `AuthInfo` as bytes in `SignDoc`; Document `TxRaw` as broadcast and storage type.
+- 2020 August 07: Use Regencode from ADR-026 for serializing `SignDoc`.

 ## Status